nuxt/content/docs/content/en/integrations.md

 One possible way to do this uses the [@nuxtjs/feed](https://github.com/nuxt-community/feed-module) documented approach and will work well with `npm run generate` and will use the existing Nuxt process to include the content.
 Here's how to do it.

 First, use the array based approach for declaring your feeds as shown in the @nuxtjs/feed documentation.
-This approach is more declarative than the function based approach used above.
 The feed array consists of objects with 5 possible values.

 1. The `path` which is the path from your domain to the feed document.
 2. A function that will generate the feed content.